nestordemeure/shelly/README.md

 # Shelly 🐚

 A smart terminal assistant that translates natural language into shell commands.
-Powered by Claude.

 Describe what you want in plain English, and Shelly will figure out the right commands, explain what they do, and run them for you.